Information about services general practitioners and allied health professionals can provide to patients under the Better Access initiative.

 |GP FPS services||GPs with appropriate mental health skills training|

-You can also refer your patient for these services if you’re managing them under a referred psychiatrist assessment and management plan - MBS item 291.
+You can also refer your patient for these services if you’re managing them under a referred psychiatrist assessment and management plan - MBS item 291 or under a shared care plan.

 Calendar year claiming limits for allied mental health services